-For more information, please visit www.parksaustralia.gov.au/kakadu/.
+For more information, visit www.parksaustralia.gov.au/kakadu/.

 Additional images: Bigstock

 Monica McInnes is a keen traveller and is always on the lookout for her next big adventure — even before the current one has concluded!
-Having recently returned to Darwin after three months making memories with her young family on a road trip through central Australia, the Kimberley, Pilbara and Coral Coast, Monica is convinced Australia is the most beautiful country on earth.
-From its crisp white sand beaches, sapphire sparkling waters, rugged red mountain ranges and lush green rainforests, to dusty outback towns and skyscraper metropoles, there’s something that will make you pinch yourself at every twist and turn.
-When Monica isn’t on the road, she is happily chasing after her two rowdy boys or blogging about her travel exploits at Jiggety Jog.
+Having recently returned from a three-month road trip with her young family through the Red Centre, the Kimberley, the Pilbara and along the Coral Coast, Monica is convinced that Australia is the most beautiful country on earth.
+She blogs about her travel exploits at Jiggety Jog.